awsdocs/amazon-ecs-developer-guide/doc_source/service_definition_parameters.md

 Type: Boolean
 Valid values: `true` \| `false`
 Required: No
-Specifies whether to enable Amazon ECS managed tags for the tasks in the service\.
+Specifies whether to use Amazon ECS managed tags for the tasks in the service\.
 If no value is specified, the default value is `false`\.
 For more information, see [Tagging your resources for billing](ecs-using-tags.md#tag-resources-for-billing)\.

 `propagateTags`
 Type: String